unitaryfund/mitiq/docs/source/guide/guide_04-factories.rst

 =============================================

 The method ``self.run`` takes as arguments a circuit and other quantum "quantum" arguments.
-On the other hand, the core of any factory object actually performs classical post-processing of the measured data.
+On the other hand, the core computation of any factory object actually corresponds to a classical post-processing of the measured data.

 At a lower-level, it is possible to clearly separate the quantum and the classical steps of a zero-noise extrapolation procedure.

-This can be done by defining a function which just maps a noise scale factor to the corresponding expectation value.
+This can be done by defining a function which maps a noise scale factor to the corresponding expectation value.

 .. testcode::

    def noise_to_expval(scale_factor: float) -> float:
+      """Function returning an expectation value for a given scale_factor."""
-      # scale the noise
+      # apply noise scaling
       scaled_circuit = fold_gates_at_random(circuit, scale_factor)
       # return the corresponding expectation value
       return executor(scaled_circuit)